zsvoboda/dbd/README.md

 declaratively.
 Database is represented by a hierarchy of directories and files stored in your DBD project files.

-## TLDR
+## TLDR: Whetting Your Appetite

-1. `dbd init my-first-project`
+1. `dbd init test`
-2. `cd my-first-project`
+2. `cd test`
 3. `dbd validate .`
 4. `dbd run .`
 5. Connect to the newly created `states.db` database and review `area`, `population`, and `state` tables that have been created from the files in the `model` directory.

 Now you can delete the example files from the `model` directory, copy your Excel, JSON, or CSV files there instead.
-Then execute `dbd run .` and your files should get loaded into the database.
+Then execute `dbd run .` again.
+Your files should get loaded into the database.

-You can also create a YAML configuration files for your Excel, JSON, or CSV files for specifying individual column's data type, index or constraint (e.g. primary key, foreign key, or check).
+You can create a YAML configuration files for your Excel, JSON, or CSV files to specify individual column's data types, indexes or constraints (e.g. primary key, foreign key, or check).
+See below for more details.

-Later you can create an SQL file that performs SQL insert-from-select to transform the loaded data.
+Then you can also create an SQL file that performs SQL insert-from-select to transform the loaded data.

 ## Install DBD
 DBD requires Python 3.7.1 or higher.